-Initial inspections by an undesignated agent regarding water usage, discharges, and standard conditions compliance will be conducted.
-The initial notice of intent and monitoring/reporting forms, under the Waste Waiver Discharge Program never were filed under the Regional Board Order under the North Coast Regional Water Quality Control Board (NCRWQCB) as no commercial activities were conducted under this program.
+Initial inspections by Pacific Watershed Consultants (PWA) and subsequently Mika Cook regarding water usage, discharges, and standard conditions compliance has been conducted.
+The initial notice of intent and monitoring/reporting forms, under the Waste Waiver Discharge has been filed with the Regional Board Order under the North Coast Regional Water Quality Control Board (NCRWQCB).
 The Project will comply under the State Water Resources Control Board (SWRCB) WQPP.
 A reporting/recording system would be developed, monitored, and reported to comply with annual renewal requirements under this order.

-Additional inspections (post enrollment) would be conducted by the undesignated agent, annually to ensure compliance.
-The proposed Project falls into Tier 1 due to the property specific factors.
-It is deemed that the Project would not pose a notable threat to the environment due to several conditions that will be documented in the Site Management Plan.
+Additional inspections (post enrollment) would be conducted by the applicant, annually to ensure compliance.
+The proposed Project falls into Tier 2, High Risk due to the canopy size, total developed area, and cumulative project impacts.
+The Project does not pose a notable threat to the environment due to several conditions that are documented in the WRPP/Site Management Plan.